 One organization worth mentioning is Volkshilfe, a social service provider, national and international aid organization that not only helps with refugees, but in other aspects of living in Vienna.
 Basically, helping people better their lives with integration, accommodation, addiction, and many other social issues.
 I have spent some time working with the wonderful people there and I’ve seen the immense work they do for others, highly commendable!
-A charity that deserves a nod is the Caritas, which doesn’t also provide financial help, they also support people in many other facets.
+A charity that also deserves a nod is the Caritas, a social aid organisation of the Roman Catholic Church and a member of Caritas Internationalis.
+They don’t only provide financial help, they also support people in many other facets.

 Housing for Refugees

 Austria has been helping out refugees from many countries even before the conflict in Ukraine-Russia started.
 There’s the Start Wien program aimed for refugees, the program helps newcomer refugees in settling down in Vienna.
 Those in need of help and protection who apply for asylum in Austria receive the necessary support within the framework of humane care so that they can quickly cover the basic needs of their daily life.
 If necessary, they can use a place in a supervised accommodation.
 In Vienna, the Vienna Social Fund (Fonds Soziales Wien) is responsible for housing and advising people in need of help and protection.